 At retirement, a number of options exist for the payment of pension benefits, including:

-• Secured Income – A Lifetime Annuity may be purchased, providing pension income for the member, this may include a spouse’s benefit, allowing continuation of pension income after the member’s death.
+• Secure income – a lifetime annuity may be purchased, providing pension income for the member, this may include a spouse’s benefit, allowing continuation of pension income after the member’s death.

 If death occurs before age 75, beneficiaries have the options of: